suki-stark-cmd/Portfolio-Suki/README.md

 # 🚀 AI Developer Portfolio

-A modern, responsive portfolio website with Firebase backend integration and admin dashboard for dynamic content management.
+A modern, responsive portfolio website with Supabase backend integration and admin dashboard for dynamic content management.

 ## ✨ Features